Surviving twins? First of all, I'll state the obvious. Having newborn twins is very hard work.

 I've yet to carve my beloved spouse's eyeballs out with a blunt spoon in frustration at ever ejaculating into a cup for science (although I have fantasized about it), OR go doolally with sleep deprivation OR forget to change my underwear for three days running (although I must admit to two days on a couple of notable occasions).

-If there's anything I haven't mentioned or you want to know more proper medical stuff, I'm so happy to help.
-You can find me at my website, or perhaps more usefully, browse the extensive list of resources here.
+If there's anything I haven't mentioned or you want to know more proper medical stuff, I'm so happy to help as I am a practicing MD.
+Or perhaps more usefully, browse the extensive list of resources here on Twin Pregnancy and Beyond.
 Information is power and knowing what to expect and being prepared for it makes newborns in multiple far, far less overwhelming.

 Yeah, I know.
 Like, duh, right?

 I mean it.
 You will use a terrifying amount.
 You will see more poop than a proctologist at a bad day at the office.
-You will probably be piddled on more times than the owner of an over-excitable puppy at home-time.
+You will probably be piddled on more times than the owner of an over-excitable puppy.
 You will use a lot of diapers to keep those conventionally polite barriers we all like to maintain between excreta and your carpets.

 Seriously.
 If you see the brand of local choice on sale, for godssake get them.
 It doesn't matter if they're size big-a**.
 Eventually your spawn will fit them.